Report from Dögnvill

 Dögnvill is a kind of arctic, yet urban, music festival.
 Tromsö is located 500 miles above the Arctic Circle and it was definitely the coldest festival I’ve ever been to.
 You could see snow-capped mountains from the festival area and cold air vapor were clearly visible from the singers!
 Most festivals I’ve been to have had very strict policy regarding under-aged visitors and alcohol, but this one was clearly an exception.

-However, this was the fourth year and several well-known artists had defied the cold to get here.
+However, this was their fourth year and several well-known artists had defied the cold to get here.
 The national heroes of a-ha entered the stage on Friday and people loved every second of it.
 Morten Harket charmed the ladies and showed that he can still take the higher notes, even though he managed to crack the voice during Stay on these roads.
-The Tromsö-originating band Bel Canto had their original band setting for the first time in 20 years, including Geir Jenssen.
+The Tromsö-originating band Bel Canto had their original band setting for the first time in 20 years, including Geir Jenssen of Biosphere fame.